Which tips make for effective essay body sections?

 – Offer free activities and materials to measure academic comprehension and progress

-In this fourth and final lesson about body paragraphs, we provide and explore the seven best tips for writing effective body sections in academic essays.
-After completing this final lesson, you may wish to unlock and download our worksheets to check your progress and understanding – or take one of our related short courses on introductory paragraphs or conclusions.
+In this fourth and final chapter about body paragraphs, we provide and explore the seven best tips for writing effective body sections in academic essays.
+After completing this final chapter, you may wish to unlock and download our worksheets to check your progress and understanding – or take one of our related short readers on introductory paragraphs or conclusions.

 Tip 1: Follow the Planning Process

 There’s lots to do before you even get to writing the body section of an academic essay, and it’s important that students decide the planning process that works best for them and stick closely to that process.
 If you haven’t yet settled on a system that works for you, the following flow diagram may assist your planning processes:

 Of course, as the body is the most important section of an essay, this is the section you should be writing first – and the one that will require the most editing and proofreading.
 The introduction, on the other hand, should be saved until last, once your argument structure is fully decided, researched and drafted.